Michelle Tea: Other work

 Tea has toured with the Sex Workers' Art Show.
 She was also a contributor to The Believer magazine.

 In February 2008, Tea was the 23rd Zale Writer-in-Residence at the H. Sophie Newcomb Memorial College Institute at Tulane University.

 In 2012, Tea partnered with City Lights Publishers to form the Sister Spit imprint.
 In 2016, she created Amethyst Editions, an imprint of Feminist Press, and in 2023 launched the nonprofit press Dopamine Books.

 From 2012 to 2015, Tea wrote a column for xoJane, where she chronicled the difficulties she faced in trying to have a baby with her partner, Dashiell.
 Her articles documented the stress and difficulty that accompanied fertility treatments and artificial insemination, and additionally illuminated gaps that existed for queer couples in a system that was created with heterosexual couples in mind.
 Her experiences trying to conceive and preparing for parenthood led her to start the website Mutha Magazine, an alternative parenting website for parents that do not identify with mainstream parenting media.

 In 2015, Tea published Black Wave, an apocalyptic novel set in San Fancisco in 1999.

 In 2018, Tea published Against Memoir, a collection of journalistic articles on different topics.

 Critical reception

 Tea and Clint Catalyst's 2004 anthology, Pills, Thrills, Chills and Heartache was featured by Publishers Weekly and reached #10 on the Los Angeles Times non-fiction paperback bestseller list in its first week of release.
 The book was a 17th Lambda Literary Awards finalist in the Anthologies/Fiction category.
 Her books have often been nominated in these awards, beginning with the 2001 Lesbian Fiction nomination and award for Valencia.

+Her book Rose of No Man's Land was a 2007 Stonewall Honor Book in Literature.

 She was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize by the Saints and Sinners Literary Festival in 2008.

 In February 2019, Tea won the PEN/Diamonstein-Spielvogel Award for the Art of the Essay for her book Against Memoir.